QSeb2307/Tracing/README.md

 3. Click "Start Tracing" or use Ctrl+O to begin
 4. The application will automatically:
    - Type 't' for trace command
-   - Enter the trace command with the phone number
+   - Enter "/trace" followed by the phone number
    - Process each number in sequence

 ## Troubleshooting

-If the application doesn't start:
+If the application doesn't start or crashes:

-1. Make sure you have installed [.NET 6.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
+1. Right-click PhoneTracer.exe and select "Properties"
+2. If you see a "Security" warning, check "Unblock" and click OK
+3. Make sure you extracted ALL files from the ZIP file
-2. Check the logs folder (created next to PhoneTracer.exe) for error messages
+4. Check the logs folder (created next to PhoneTracer.exe) for error messages in:
+   - error.log: Contains crash reports and error details
+   - app.log: Contains general application activity

+Common Issues:
-3. Ensure all files are extracted from the ZIP file to the same folder
+- "File Missing" error: Make sure you extracted all files from the ZIP
+- Application crashes: Check error.log for details
+- Tracing not working: Ensure the target window is active when tracing starts

 ## Development